SeaLLMs/SeaLLMs/README.md

 ### MMLU - Preserving English-based knowledge

-On the 5-shot [MMLU](https://arxiv.org/abs/2009.03300), our SeaLLM models not only preserve but also slightly outperform 13B LLama-2 and Llama-2-chat, despite the fact that optimizing for this English and Chinese dominant test set is not part of our goal.
+On the 5-shot [MMLU](https://arxiv.org/abs/2009.03300), our SeaLLM models not only preserve but also slightly outperform 13B LLama-2 and Llama-2-chat, despite the fact that optimizing for this English dominant test set is not part of our goal.

 | MMLU (Acc) | STEM | Humanities | Social | Others | Average
 |-----------| ------- | ------- |  ------- | ------- | ------- |